 Problems are common in the IT industry as no form of technology is flawless.
 Troubleshooting is a systemic approach to problem-solving that is often offered by IT support specialists as a way to correct issues with electronics, custom software systems, computers, and other complex machines.
 An IT support specialist can provide businesses with timely problems troubleshooting to prevent disruptions to business operations and to allow employees to continue working productivity.
 The troubleshooting process generally involves the gathering of relevant information to better understand the problem and trying different strategies to resolve the issue.

 IT support specialists play many roles, including the installation and configuring of new computer systems and applications within a company.
 When computer systems and apps become outdated, they may start experiencing problems that could ultimately affect productivity.
 Installing and configuring new technology allows businesses to maintain a competitive edge while retaining the resources needed to deliver optimal products or services.
 An IT support specialist can also provide businesses with ongoing updates to keep the new technology operating properly.

 Routine Security Checks

-Nearly $600 billion is lost to cybercrimes each year, according to the Center for Strategic & International Studies.
+Nearly $600 billion is lost to cybercrime each year, according to the Center for Strategic & International Studies.
 The larger the business, the more likely it is to experience an attack.
-However, small- and mid-sized businesses are also at risk for data breaches, malware attacks, and similar cybercrimes.
+However, small- and mid-sized businesses are also at risk for data breaches, malware attacks, and similar cybercrime.
 Many businesses choose to work with an IT support specialist to minimize the likelihood and impact of a security breach.
-IT support specialists can run routine security checks to identify possible gaps in security and to deter cybercrimes before they occur.
+IT support specialists can run routine security checks to identify possible gaps in security and to deter cybercrime before they occur.
 An IT support specialist can also help deal with technology breaches when they do occur so that the problem is resolved as quickly as possible with a minimal amount of damage.

 Learn More About Managed IT Services With SeaGlass